joeappleton18/Simple-Vue-Webpack-and-SASS/README.md

-# Vue Webpack and SASS
+# Vue, Webpack and SASS

 A Vue 2.0 Webpack & vue-loader set up to support a simple SASS and vue workflow.